Denny Heck, leading in Washington state lieutenant governor primary, could face another Democrat in November

 Endorsed by Habib, he raised about $207,000 in the run-up to the Tuesday’s election, according to the PDC.

-The two most prominent Republicans leading up to the primary were Ann Sattler, an attorney, and Marty McClendon, who was defeated by Habib in 2016.

-A former executive for the Seattle SuperSonics and a former Democrat, Sattler has said she switched parties after her experience running unsuccessfully for Seattle City Council last year.
-The race was nonpartisan, but the 52-year-old said she saw during her contest in Seattle “the inner workings of a machine.”
+Sattler, a former executive for the Seattle SuperSonics and a former Democrat, has said she switched parties after her experience running unsuccessfully for Seattle City Council last year.

-Endorsed by many GOP lawmakers, former Gov. Dan Evans and former U.S. Sen. Slade Gorton, Sattler promised “political balance” and said she would build bridges, politically.
-She suggested abolishing the lieutenant governor’s office to save money and she raised about $108,000, according to the PDC.
+Endorsed by many GOP lawmakers, former Gov. Dan Evans and former U.S. Sen. Slade Gorton, the 52-year-old Sattler promised “political balance” and said she would build bridges, politically.
+She raised about $108,000, according to the PDC.

-McClendon, who works in real estate and hosts a conservative radio show, captured 45.6% of the vote when he ran against Habib four years ago.
+McClendon, who works in real estate and hosts a conservative radio show, captured 45.6% of the vote when he ran against Habib in 2016.

-In his second attempt, the 53-year-old Fox Island resident criticized Democrats in Olympia for raising taxes and passing a comprehensive sex-education law that will appear on the ballot in November as a referendum.
+In his second attempt, the 53-year-old Fox Island resident criticized Democrats in Olympia for raising taxes and passing a comprehensive sex-education law .

 McClendon, who is a former chairman of the Pierce County Republican Party, had raised about $28,000 as of Tuesday, according to the PDC.